-Sun, Ski and Snow
+Sun, Snow and Summer

 Sun, Sea and Sand

 Just imagine that, after a morning skiing, you could drive down to the coast and continue to enjoy the sun on a long, sandy beach or in a small rocky cove.
 Well, you can do just that.
 The beaches of Granada’s Costa Tropical are only about 1 hour 20 minutes from the ski resort.
 Not skiing?
 The drive from Casa Tagomago takes about 30 minutes to Salobreña and Motríl.
 The beaches of Playa Granada, Cala La Rijana, Playa de la Charca, La Guardia, La Herradura, Carchuna and Calahonda, to name a few, are all worth a visit, several with the Blue Flag distinction.
 While you’re on the coast, why not feast on some freshly caught fish or a paella for your lunch at one of the chiringuitos (beach bars) or a restaurant on the promenade.
-For details of all the Costa Tropical beaches and their facilities, visit Best Beaches on Granada’s Costa Tropical.
+For details of the Costa Tropical beaches, visit Best Beaches on Granada’s Costa Tropical.

-Known in Spanish as the Falla de Nigüelas (and nothing to do with the Fallas of Valencia) this impressive geological accident runs 15 kilometres from the mountains of Sierra Nevada to the Dúrcal- Padul depression where the remains of what was the ancient Mediterranean Sea now form the Wetlands and Peat Bogs of Padul.
+Known in Spanish as the Falla de Nigüelas (and nothing to do with the Fallas of Valencia) this impressive geological accident runs 15 kilometres from the mountains of Sierra Nevada to the Dúrcal – Padul depression where the remains of what was the ancient Mediterranean Sea now form the Wetlands and Peat Bogs of Padul.

 Just below the village of Nigüelas you will find this huge geological fault.
 It is an enormous section of terrain, rich in marble, with an unusual light colour.
 It was formed through tension in the earth’s crust that broke up and moved the rocky blocks that form the fault.
 This extract is from Andalucia.org